- Property code

 zip and link beds (twin or king) with original fireplace, countryside and woodland views.

-bath with shower over, WC and basin.
+bath, WC and basin.

 twin beds with countryside and woodland views.